Nihar2426/Space-Shooter-Game/README.md

 <p align="center">
   <img src="/Gameplay GIF.gif" alt="Gameplay GIF" width="90%"/>
 </p>
+<h2>Defend planet Earth from relentless waves of incoming meteors in this arcade-style space shooter.
+You have 5 lives, and the planet can survive only 5 hits.
+Lose all lives—or let the planet take too much damage—and the game is over.</h2>

 ## How to Play (From Source):
 1. Download Godot latest version from their official website- https://godotengine.org/download/windows/